Germany: 1 dead, 8 trapped after hotel building collapse – DW – 08/07/2024

 What do we know so far?

-Rescue operations were underway at the site of the incident in Kröv, a town on the Moselle river about 100 kilometers (60 miles) west of Frankfurt.
+Rescue operations were underway at the site of the incident in Kröv, a town on the Mosel River about 100 kilometers (60 miles) west of Frankfurt.
 Local residents notified police about the incident around 10:55 p.m. local time on Tuesday night.

 "Several people were able to leave the building on their own and are being looked after by emergency services and counselors," police said Wednesday morning.